-Business 360 review thousands of employee entitlements each year, and these are the top 5 errors they typically see.
+Business 360 review thousands of employee entitlements each year, and reveal the most common pay mistakes they typically see.

-Most employers often don’t realise something is wrong until it is too late.
+Most employers often don’t realise pay mistakes until it is too late.
 Underpayment breaches can lead to fines, penalties, large back-pay amounts (up to 6-years) and prosecution underneath the civil or criminal laws.

 Commonly, we find that when checking pay information, accidental errors are made that put the Employer in breach of the applicable legislation, such as: